finani/ICM42688/README.md

 Note that the default high-speed SPI bus clock is set to 8 MHz, but the ICM 42688-p supports up to 24 MHz SPI clock.
 Use a faster clock for faster SPI data transfers when reading data.

-### Common Setup Functions
+#### Common Setup Functions

 The following functions are used to setup the ICM42688 sensor.
 These should be called once before data collection, typically this is done in the Arduino `setup()` function.
 The `begin()` function should always be used.
 Optionally, the `setAccelFS` and `setGyroFS`, `setAccelODR`, and `setGyroODR` functions can be used to set the accelerometer and gyroscope full scale ranges and output data rate to values other than default.
 The `enableDataReadyInterrupt` and `disableDataReadyInterrupt` control whether the ICM42688 generates an interrupt on data ready.
 The `enableFifo` sets up and enables the FIFO buffer.
 These functions are described in detail, below.

 **int begin()**
 This should be called in your setup function.
 It initializes communication with the ICM42688, sets up the sensor for reading data, and estimates the gyro bias, which is removed from the sensor data.
-This function returns a positive value on a successful initialization and returns a negative value on an unsuccesful initialization.
+This function returns a positive value on a successful initialization and returns a negative value on an unsuccessful initialization.
 If unsuccessful, please check your wiring or try resetting power to the sensor.
 The following is an example of setting up the ICM42688.

 ```C++
 int status = IMU.begin();